-• Silent: If you want to install multiple Sentinel servers in your deployment, you can record the installation options during the standard or custom installation in a configuration file and then use the file to run an silent installation.
+• Silent: If you want to install multiple Sentinel servers, Collector Managers, or Correlation Engines in your deployment, you can record the installation options during the standard or custom installation in a configuration file and then use the file to run an silent installation.
 For more information on silent installation, see "Performing a Silent Installation" on page 91.